Testimonials

 Adair Petty - Skipper, Sea Scout Ship 1176

 Boy Scout Troop 246, Brookfield, WI"We had a wonderful time sailing with Sail School Bahamas.
 I had sailed with our troop four years ago with Sea Base and had intended on repeating the trip.
 Sea Base was booked so I followed up on a flyer for Sail School Bahamas that had been distributed through our Council.
 It couldn’t have worked out better!
-Not only did the scouts and leaders have a great time, we learned to sail, learned about the Bahamas, Scotland, the sea environment, snorkeling and truly bonded as a group.
+Not only did the scouts and leaders have a great time, we learned to sail, learned about the Bahamas, the sea environment, snorkeling and truly bonded as a group.
 The captain and first mate were wonderful ambassadors, hosts, teachers and the curriculum was much more thorough than Sea Base.
 The sail boat was very ideally suited for our group and was a blast to sail.
 The itinerary was well planned yet flexible; the food was fantastic (always important).
 The trip had a perfect balance of learning, team work, challenge and fun all in an extremely safe environment.
 I have two more sons that are 11 and 13 and will certainly return when they are ready.
 I recommend this trip to any group that is looking for a special high adventure trip that creates lifelong memories."

 Mike Reiels - Scoutmaster Troop 246, Brookfield, WI